2018 Belarusian municipal elections: Voting

-In a period of 15 days before elections, voting stations commissions represent the cititens the voters lists.
+In a period of 15 days before elections, voting stations commissions represent the citizens the voters lists.
 Voters are entitled to seek for liquidation of mistakes in the lists, including seeking for such liquidations in trials.
 Preliminary voting for voters not able to stay in their residence location in the voting day is organized 5 days before the elections date.
 Voters, unable to come to voting station in the election day can be provided with voting on their immediate location.

 Preliminary election was held on 13–17 February 2018.
 According to CEC data, 34.95% voters took part in the preliminary election until its final day.

 In the main voting day, voting stations worked from 8 am till 8 pm, and, according to official CEC data, the turnover reached 5.3 mln voters (77.2%) till the moment of voting stations closure.
 Out of 18,111 districts, one electoral district of Yelʹsk District of Gomel Region failed to hold elections due to the only candidate's detention for receiving a bribe.

 Fraud

-789 observers of "For just elections" campaign" participated in the elections monitoring, 114 of who monitored the process of preliminary voting, covering 54 voting stations in 22 settlements, including Minsk.
-Upong the results of monitoring, the campaigns observers concluded the official results of deputies to Local Councils elections do not represent real citizens' volition.
+789 observers of "For just elections" campaign" participated in the elections monitoring, 114 of who monitored the process of preliminary voting, covering 54 voting stations in 22 settlements, including Minsk City Council of Deputies.
+Upon the results of monitoring, the campaigns observers concluded the official results of deputies to Local Councils elections do not represent real citizens' volition.
 Moreover, in several voting stations observers were prohibited to take video and photoshots of vote-counting process in the day of elections, reasoning such restrictions with only journalists being entitled to do so.